Strong winds, steep terrain hamper crews battling Los Angeles area's first major fire of the year

 “When it’s windy, it just sprays the water everywhere we don’t need it.
 So that’s a challenge,” Haskett said.

+Meanwhile in Northern California, a small wildfire sparked Sunday prompted evacuation orders and warnings for a sparsely populated area near Lake Sonoma.
+The so-called Point Fire sent up a huge plume of dark smoke as it churned through brush and timber about 80 miles (130 kilometers) north of San Francisco.
+It was 15% contained.

-The fire erupted Saturday afternoon near I-5 in Gorman, about 60 miles (100 kilometers) northwest of Los Angeles.
+The Southern California fire erupted Saturday afternoon near I-5 in Gorman, about 60 miles (100 kilometers) northwest of Los Angeles.
 Two structures burned within the evacuated recreation area.

-Flames were moving toward Pyramid Lake, a popular destination for boaters that was closed for Father’s Day.
+Flames were moving toward Pyramid Lake, a popular destination for boaters that was closed as a precaution on Father’s Day.
 No houses were threatened Sunday, but officials warned residents of Castaic, home to about 19,000 people, that they should prepare to leave if the fire pushes further south.

 “If you’re in a warning area, be prepared with a ‘go bag,’ with overnight clothes and your cellphone, your medicines, your glasses.
 Have your car fueled up,” said Haskett.
 “Be ready to evacuate.”